 There is no limit to what you can tow.
 Jeeps are good tow vehicles because they can be flat towed without damaging the transmission.
 If you have a vehicle that can be safely flat towed and is within the weight limitations of your truck, tow bar, and/or trailer, you can tow it.

 Some people with classic cars flat-tow their cars to shows.
 Personally, I would put a classic car in a trailer, but some flat tow them.
 I’ve seen folks tow 1956 Corvettes, heavy-duty Hummers, and everything in between.

 Above: The Stowmaster is a car-mounted tow bar, photo courtesy of Roadmaster, Inc.

-We interviewed a couple who towed a pop-up truck camper rig behind their Class A motorhome.
-That was an interesting combination.
 What features are important to consider when selecting a tow bar?

 First, decide if you need a tow bar that is going to be stored on your truck’s hitch or on the front of your towed car.
 That is an important difference.
 It is a major investment to switch.

 Most motorhome owners want the tow bar mounted on the RV.
 With most truck campers having rear entry doors, a car-mounted tow bar like our Roadmaster Stowmaster might be a smart choice.

 Next decide if you want a rigid A-frame tow bar or a non-binding, adjustable tow bar.
 Unlike a trailer, you cannot simply manhandle the coupler over the ball.
 With rigid A-frame tow bars, you must jockey the car around until the coupler is perfectly lined up.
 This usually takes one person to drive while the other holds the tow bar and guides you over the ball.

 Another thing to be aware of is that rigid A-frame tow bars can be difficult to release.
 The more the car is at an angle to the truck or RV, the harder it is to disconnect.